 I began managing the tallest climbing wall in Washington state and started programming for at-risk middle school students through the YMCA.
 I spent two seasons teaching outdoor education at the 100 Elk Outdoor Center and another season at the Leelanau Outdoor Center.
 I moved to Vancouver, British Columbia where I helped open the Bow-Isle Outdoor Centre.
 I Co-Directed that for two years while building a house and then moved to Tempe, AZ where I became a substitute math teacher for Math and Music high school classes.
 I taught environmental education for a season with Teton Science Schools before returning to school to complete a Bachelor of Science degree in Math and a teaching certificate in secondary education.
 For my student teaching, I had the opportunity to travel to New Zealand to teach for three months.
 Upon my return to the states, I began teaching middle school math at North Country School, an outdoor-based, private boarding school in Lake Placid, NY.
 I have now finally come to rest at The Link School.

-In my free time, I enjoy a plethora of activities, especially just about every activity I’ve tried outside.
+In my free time, I enjoy a plethora of activities, which is just about every activity I’ve ever tried outside.
 I enjoy both domestic and international travel, have visited Israel and Palestine, Turkey, Bulgaria, Greece and New Zealand as well as visiting 20 different states just in one summer.
 I still enjoy playing piano and cello and have started playing ultimate Frisbee with increasing frequency.